What are Sunflower Seeds?

-Sunflower seeds are jam-packed with essential minerals including calcium, iron, manganese, zinc, magnesium, selenium, copper and vitamin E, as well as healthy fatty acids that help lower bad cholesterol.
+Sunflower seeds are jam-packed with essential minerals including calcium, iron, manganese, zinc, magnesium, selenium, copper and vitamin E, as well as healthy fatty acids.
 They are also one of the best sources of B-complex vitamins such as niacin, riboflavin, folic acid and thiamin.
-Consumption of sunflower seeds can have important health benefits:
+Sunflower seeds are believed to:

-- Aides in production of red blood cells
+- Aid in production of red blood cells